darren-gibson/RTTChecker/README.md

 - 5 minutes late → 5°C
 - 20 minutes late → 20°C
 - -3 minutes (early) → -3°C
+- Unknown/No data → 99°C (indicates error or no train found)
-- Values are capped to -10°C (very early) and 50°C (very late)
+- Values are capped to -10°C (very early) and 50°C (very late), except Unknown state

 This mapping makes Google Home voice queries like "What's the temperature of Train Delay Sensor?" directly tell you the minutes delayed.
+A reading of 99°C indicates an error state or that no suitable train was found.

 ### Automation Examples
 Use the mode state in Matter automations: